AaltoSciComp/blog/content/2023/dev-day-2023-aug.rst

 ================================

 We had another development day (previous:
-:doc:`march-development-day`).
+:doc:`/2023/march-development-day`).
 It went mostly like the last one, and we have less important news for the world, but below is the summary anyway.